suxess-it/kubriX/METALSTACK-README.md

 * prometheus
 * grafana

-### 2. create DNS entries

-Set the DNS Records in AWS Route53 to the Loadbalancer IP-Address of the K8s Cluster.
-The IP address is under "IP addresses" in the metalstack console.

-- portal-metalstack.platform-engineer.cloud
-- argocd-metalstack.platform-engineer.cloud
-- kargo-metalstack.platform-engineer.cloud
-- grafana-metalstack.platform-engineer.cloud

-### 3. wait until everything except backstage is app and running
+### 2. wait until everything except backstage is app and running

 wait until all pods are started: